galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 We also need to set some RabbitMQ server configuration variables.
 Such as where its security certificates are and which ports to listen on (both via localhost and network).

 > <tip-title>Port accessibility is important!</tip-title>
 > We will need to make sure that the RabbitMQ default port is open and accessible on the server we are installing RabbitMQ onto.
 (In our case this is the Galaxy server).
-Default port number is: `5671`
-> Additionally, RabbitMQ provides a management interface for us, where we can see e.g. queues, connections and statistics.
-We should make sure that port 15672 is open, too.
+Additionally, RabbitMQ provides a management interface for us, where we can see e.g. queues, connections and statistics.
+>
+> Port | Usage | Suggested Restrictions
+> `5671` | SSL Listener | None
+> `5672` | Plain text listener | Limit to just `172.0.0.0/8` to ensure only the host machine and other containers can access it, and we aren't sending plain text credentials over the internet.
+> `15672` | Management interface | Limit to `172.0.0.0/8` to only permit accessing management interface locally.
 {: .tip}

 More information about the rabbitmq ansible role can be found [in the repository](https://github.com/usegalaxy-eu/ansible-rabbitmq).